Jasdero/JasderoPassePlatBundle/README.md

         user_class: Jasdero\PassePlatBundle\Entity\User #this is the passe-plat basic user class
 ```

+ You also need to activate the [Knp Paginator Bundle](https://github.com/KnpLabs/KnpPaginatorBundle)

 ##### Step 4 : importing routes

 Open your `app/config/routing.yml` and copy the following lines :

 ```yml